Royal Naval Reserve

 The Royal Naval Reserve (RNR) is one of the two volunteer reserve forces of the Royal Navy in the United Kingdom.
 Together with the Royal Marines Reserve, they form the Maritime Reserve.
 The present RNR was formed by merging the original Royal Naval Reserve, created in 1859, and the Royal Naval Volunteer Reserve (RNVR), created in 1903.
-The Royal Naval Reserve has seen action in World War I, World War II, the Iraq War, and War in Afghanistan.
+The Royal Naval Reserve has seen action in World War I, World War II, the Iraq War and the War in Afghanistan.

 History

 Establishment

 The Royal Naval Reserve (RNR) has its origins in the Register of Seamen, established in 1835 to identify men for naval service in the event of war, although just 400 volunteered for duty in the Crimean War in 1854 out of 250,000 on the Register.
-This led to a Royal Commission on Manning the Navy in 1858, which in turn led to the Naval Reserve Act of 1859.
+This led to a Royal Commission on Manning the Navy in 1858 and 1859, which in turn led to the Naval Reserve Act 1859.
 This established the RNR as a reserve of professional seamen from the British Merchant Navy and fishing fleets, who could be called upon during times of war to serve in the regular Royal Navy.
-The RNR was originally a reserve of seamen only, but in 1862 was extended to include the recruitment and training of reserve officers.
+The RNR was originally a reserve of seamen only, but in 1863 was extended to include the recruitment and training of reserve officers.
 From its creation, RNR officers wore on their uniforms a unique and distinctive lace consisting of stripes of interwoven chain.

 A number of drill-ships were established at the main seaports around the coasts of Great Britain and Ireland, and seamen left their vessels to undertake gunnery training in a drill-ship for one month every year.
 After initial shore training, officers embarked in larger ships of the Royal Navy's fleet (usually battleships or battle cruisers) for one year, to familiarise themselves with gunnery and naval practice.
 Although under the operational authority of the Admiral Commanding, Reserves, the RNR was administered jointly by the Admiralty and the Registrar General of Shipping and Seamen at the Board of Trade throughout its separate existence.
 In 1910, the RNR (Trawler Section) was formed to recruit and train fishermen for wartime service in minesweepers and other small warships.

 Officers and men of the RNR soon gained the respect of their naval counterparts with their professional skills in navigation and seamanship, and served with distinction in a number of conflicts including the Boer War and the Boxer Rebellion.
-Prior to the First World War, one hundred RNR officers were transferred to permanent careers in the regular navy—later referred to as "the hungry hundred".
+Prior to the First World War many RNR officers transferred to the regular Royal Navy.
 In their professional careers, many RNR officers went on to command the largest passenger liners of the day and some also held senior positions in the shipping industry and the government.